EyeVisionsNL/views/README.md

 ## 🏠 Dashboard Changes

 Each top-left corner now has an icon, just like the original weather card.
-Clicking or holding this icon navigates to another dashboard.
+Clicking or holding this icon navigates to another dashboard. add back shadows to icons and letters in all the dashboards and template.
+And swipe to navigate!
 Here are some examples:

 ### 📊 Info View
 ![Screenshot](https://github.com/user-attachments/assets/57f544ef-3757-48a4-9cd5-4be2c4556e89)